|Developer||numerous, see below|

 The result was the Laser Clay Shooting System, which consisted of a screen, with a film of clay pigeons broadcast on it over an overhead projector.
 In front was the lightgun, which when fired, a network of reflective surfaces would register whether the shot was a hit or a miss.
 The game was unveiled in 1973, however its first demonstration didn't work properly.
 Yokoi had to stand behind the screen, adding the score to the system manually.
 After its unveiling, the bug in the program was fixed, and the game worked perfectly for the rest of the time it was in operation.

 After the 1973 Oil Crisis, Nintendo had to abandon its grand plans to use Japan's bowling alleys as electronic shooting ranges.
 They reduced the size of the system so that it could be sold as an arcade game.
 The Laser Clay Shooting System was adapted for the smaller setup and was sold to arcades as Mini Laser Clay.
 Sales for Nintendo's Simulation System started off slowly, but they gradually increased in volume, which led to Nintendo adapting the system for use with other 16-mm films.
-The additional games were Wild Gunman in 1974, Shooting Trainer and Sky Shark in 1976, Battle Shark in 1977, and New Shooting Trainer in 1978.
+Six games were released in all, between 1974 and 1978.

 In 1976, Beam Gun: Duck Hunt was released.
 This light gun game used projected targets, like the Simulation System games, but the system itself was much smaller due to the fact that it was intended for home use.